awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customdomains.md

 # Your Elastic Beanstalk Environment's Domain Name<a name="customdomains"></a>

 Your environment is available to users at a subdomain of elasticbeanstalk\.com\.
 When you create an environment, you can choose a unique subdomain that represents your application\.
-To route users to your environment Elastic Beanstalk registers a CNAME record that points to your environment's load balancer\.
-You can see the current value of the CNAME in the Environment Dashboard:
+To route users to your environment, Elastic Beanstalk registers a CNAME record that points to your environment's load balancer\.
+You can see the current value of the CNAME in the environment Dashboard, as shown\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-dashboard-url.png)